unicoq/unicoq/README.md

 To trace what the algorithm is doing, one can use `Set Munify Debug` which will produce a trace on stdout.

-The option `Set Munify Aggressive` activates the strong `Meta-Prune` rule to remove dependencies of meta-variables (see the paper for details).
+The option `Set Munify Aggressive` activates the strong `Meta-DelDeps` rule to remove dependencies of meta-variables (see the paper for details).

 The option `Set Munify Use Hash` enables the use of a hash table to